nathaniel28/marsl/README.md

 ## compilation

-`make depend` updates dependencies.

-`make parser` uses [bison](https://www.gnu.org/software/bison) to generate a parser given parser.y.
-The parser needs to be generated in order to use any other make command, except `make clean`, which invokes `make parser` automatically.
+You must have a C compiler and [bison](https://www.gnu.org/software/bison) to build this project.

 `make test` creates an executable named `test`, which runs all tests in the directory ./tests/ given no arguments, or specific tests given by name.

-`make corewars` creates the main executable for this whole project.
+`make` creates the main executable for this whole project.
 However, this executable does nothing currently, as I'm focusing on testing.
 See `make test`.